alf808/project4-portfolio-optimization/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!

-####OPTIMIZATION STEPS
+#### OPTIMIZATION STEPS

 1. Using Gulp for this project.
 For practice, I converted CSS files to SASS scss format.
 This will allow me to easily preprocess in case I change anything.

 1. changed: <link href="styles/print.css" rel="stylesheet"> by adding attribute media="print"

-1. deleted old google analytics script and changed it to an asynchronous script from google.this is an asynchronous link to analytics.js
+1. deleted old google analytics script from all HTML files and changed it to an asynchronous script from google.
+This is an asynchronous link to analytics.js according to Google analytics.
 CODE:
 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){